 The German banks cannot keep up.
 This is not a serious matter from Kohl’s point of view.
-For the typical Commerzbank customer is a German entrepreneur working in the United States or the American professor during a guest semester in Germany.
+For the typical Commerzbank customer is a German entrepreneur working in the United States or an American professor during a guest semester in Germany.

 “We can offer these clients asset management according to American standards,” says Kohl.
-“Funds, warrants and certificates are taboo for Americans in this asset management.
+“Funds, warrants, and certificates are taboo for Americans in this asset management.
 Individual titles, on the other hand, are generally unproblematic,” confirms Kohl.